-New York, October 23, 2014 —The Albanian Institute is pleased to announce that our director Dino Korca has been elected President of the European Union National Institutes for Culture (EUNIC) in New York.
+New York, October 23, 2014 —The Albanian Institute is pleased to announce that our director Dino Korca has been elected Head of the European Union National Institutes for Culture (EUNIC) in New York.

 The members of the EUNIC New York gathered in October to discuss the ongoing activities, initiate new projects, and elect new leadership for the next rotating presidency.
 The meeting took place at the New York Times Building, overlooking Manhattan’s skyline, hosted by the Flanders House.
 EUNIC NY successfully has carried out significant projects, collaborations between members, art talks, including European Film Festival –Panorama held at Museum of the Mouving Images (MoMI).

 Dino Korca, director of Albanian Institute New York was unanimously elected the new President of the European Union National Institute for Culture New York by its members.

 Dr. Bartman, executive director of Goethe-Institut and North America was elected Vice-President.

 “I’m honored to be elected to serve as President of the EUNIC in New York” said Dino Korca.
 “European Cultural Institutions have played an integral role in shaping the social and artistic fabric of New York over the years and EUNIC will continue to act as a catalyst in this endeavor.
 I plan to continue the great work of my predecessor’s and I am grateful to be given this opportunity.
 Art has a unique way of bridging cultures and broadening our minds.
 Culture is the thread that binds Europe together and connects us with the world.
 I look forward to working with all of you in the year ahead.”